Protests against responses to the COVID-19 pandemic: Russia

 Security forces broke up a crowd of about 2,000 individuals protesting against the lockdown in Vladikavkaz, North Ossetia–Alania, with some detained and the believed organizer arrested prior to the event.
 Some protesters at the event used their social media to post videos about their demands against the lockdown, with one stating; "Today, under the pretext of the coronavirus, which doesn't exist, people are driven into slavery, they are trying to establish total control over us all."

 Serbia

 On 7 July 2020, a riot began in Belgrade after the government's announcement of a curfew for the weekend.
 Protests began because of the government's continuous change in handling COVID-19 policy and alleged hiding of the number of COVID-19 cases in the country.

 Slovakia

 In late 2020 and during 2021, several anti-COVID-restriction protests were held also in Slovakia, mainly in the capital, Bratislava and also Kosice.

 Many people are starting to disobey the rules: they go to bars even though they are not vaccinated, they don't wear FFP2 mask but only textile mask.
 There were even incidents of people without masks coming to a grocery store.
 These customers were then beaten by the police as they refused to put on their mask.

+Slovenia

+During the pandemic, protests emerged throughout the country.
+Participants argued that the government at the time was tackling the pandemic poorly, citing forced vaccination and discrimination against those who had not been vaccinated using measures which overly restricted fundamental rights.
+Protestors also accused the government of destroying the rule of law; having policies against political and ideological opponents; xenophobia and discrimination against immigrants; and corruption (in terms of contracts for medical equipment).
+In spite of the protests, early 2020 saw no positive outcomes for those involved, with the Slovenian Constitutional Court ruling that two separate government measures restricting freedom of movement were indeed constitutional.

+In 2021, the Slovenian government issued new laws that restricted protests to a maximum of 10 people.
+The Slovenian Constitutional Court would delay this legislation until they could conduct a full review of its legality.
+The court would rule that the measures were too strict on freedom of expression.